AndyADD/WifiRCProject/README.md

 Hello everyone.

-This program is barebones, just a proof of concept that it works, if you're working on a similar project, and new to all of this, hopefully my repo will b useful for you.
+This program is barebones, just a proof of concept that it works, if you're working on a similar project, and new to all of this, hopefully my repo will be useful for you.

 Here is list I need to add